callixte-girard/YoutubeChannelLeecher/README.md

 - auto-detect which part of the raw title contains video number, if any

 ## Done
+- avoid browsing videos if it is already present in Notion (keeps the collection rows in memory when fetched for the first time)
 - still no headless 100% working but audio muted !
 - date from "x hours ago"
 - handle two different date formats : d/m/y and y/m/d